lsst-tstn/tstn-006/index.rst

 Power Supply Cabling
 ~~~~~~~~~~~~~~~~~~~~

-ATSSRS power supplies is provided, for the most part, by a large white
+Cabling for the ATSSRS power supplies is provided, for the most part, by a large white
 cable procured from SLAC.
 This cable is in 3 pieces: the first
 (LCA-16569-A) connects the rack equipment to a bulkhead MS connector
 (labeled ), the second (no LCA) is a 75’ straight through cable that